kylestanley1313/ffa-p1/README.md

 - `estimation`: MATLAB functions used in estimation procedures.
 - `utils`: Various utility functions.
 - `simulation`: Files and scripts used to organize and conduct simulations.
 - `data-analysis`: Files and scripts used to organize and perform analysis of resting-state fMRI data.
+- `slurm-scripts`: Slurm batch scripts used to run analyses and simulations.